 Back to Pharma: Takeda and Sanofi

-I have now been back in the pharma industry for a couple of years, first in gastroenterology at Takeda and finally at Sanofi in Chilly-Mazarin outide of Paris.
+I have now been back in the pharma industry for more than four years, first in gastroenterology at Takeda and then at Sanofi in Chilly-Mazarin outide of Paris.

-Synthélabo, my first employer in pharma, is now part of Sanofi, so I feel like I have returned to my roots.
-Nevertheless, on July 1, 2019, I will turn 67 years old and will retire.
+Synthélabo, my first employer in pharma, is now part of Sanofi, so I felt like I had returned to my roots.

 If you know who did it, please tell me.
 I would like to cite them and get permission to show it:

 To keep my hand in statistics between pharma contracts, I make statistics related Websites.
 Here are a couple you may find interesting :Free Statistics for Everybody - a site for introducing some of the basic statistics and programming (R and SAS) used in clinical research.